Flintridge Preparatory School: Student experience

-History, traditions and values
+History and values

-Founded as an all-boys school, the school became coed in the academic year 1979–80.
+Founded as an all-boys school, the school became coed in the academic year 1979–1980.

-Each fall, all members of the community (including faculty and staff) sign the honor code, the universal code of ethics across campus.
-The Family BBQ, STEAM & Service Fair and Junior Parent Dinner are other annual traditions.
-Homecoming, Alumni Sports Day and reunions are a few of the annual traditions that bring the community together.
+Each fall, all members of the community (including faculty and staff) sign the honor code, the universal code of ethics across campus, that states "My responsibility as a member of the Flintridge Prep community is to be honest, kind, generous, and respectful."

-Students go through several rites of passage, including retreats and class trips.
-The culmination of life at Prep is the Pine Cone Ceremony, which occurs on the last night of the Senior Trip, just before Commencement.

-The Senior Patio and Lawn are closely “guarded“ by seniors throughout the academic year.
-Each May, the rising junior class receives its senior privileges and takes over the Senior Patio.

 Accreditation

 Flintridge Prep is accredited by the California Association of Independent Schools and is a charter member of the Western Association of Schools and Colleges.
 It holds memberships in the California Association of Independent Schools, the National Association of Independent Schools, the Western Association of College Counselors, the Cum Laude Society, and the Educational Records Bureau.
 Flintridge complies with the National Association for College Admission Counseling's Statement of Principles of Good Practice.
 It also participates in the American Field Service and the Independent School Alliance for Minority Affairs.